dinakaranonline/blog/_posts/2019-03-30-When-Google-Photos'-AI-helped-to-confirm-my-daughter's-photographic-memory.md

 I thought of using the Google Photos search photos to locate the picture.
 I was aware that Google's AI can even read the text in the pictures as well.
 So here is how I went about it.

-I tried the first search keyword because I thought the search could locate text within the photo:

-**Incredibles** , no search results
+I tried the first search keyword because I thought the search could locate text within the photo: "**Incredibles**" , no search results

-Then I tried **The Incredibles** , again no search results
+Then I tried for the keyword "**The Incredibles**", but again no search results

-Then I remembered how the AI tags the photos using common object properties.
-For eg, it tags photos with cars, bicycle, landmarks, greenery etc. So I tried the search as

-**Poster** and voila I got a stream of search results and the photo that I wanted to locate was there as a second result.
+It is when remembered how the AI tags the photos using common object properties.
+For eg, it tags photos with cars, bicycle, landmarks, greenery etc. So I tried with with the keyword "**Poster**" and voila,I got a stream of search results and the photo that I wanted to locate was there as a second result.
 I was blown away by how quickly it was to locate the picture.

 And Ladies and Gentlemen, my daughter was indeed right.
-She was wearing the exact same dress
+She was wearing the exact same dress and I can personally that kids have incredible memory.

 ### **Possibilities of AI in Image Recognition**